PaddlePaddle/PaddleRS/docs/data/rs_data_en.md

 **Band Selection**

 MSI/HSI may contain a larger number of bands.
-For one thing, not all bands are suitable for the task at hand; On the other hand, too many bands may bring heavy resource burden.
+For one thing, not all bands are suitable for the task at hand; on the other hand, too many bands may bring heavy resource burden.
 In practical applications, partial bands of MSI/HSI can be selected according to the requirements to complete the task, and methods such as PCA and wavelet transform can also be used to reduce the dimension of MSI/HSI, so as to reduce redundancy and save computing resources.

 ### 4.3 SAR Image